-Uber & Lyft Accident Lawyer in Fort Lauderdale, FL
+Uber and Lyft Accident Lawyer in Fort Lauderdale, FL

 Because of the vicarious liability rule, most employers are in some way or the other liable for their employees’ actions during activities that are work-related.
 For example, if a delivery company’s driver falls asleep when delivering a product and causes a pedestrian accident, the company will most likely be liable for damages.
 However, Uber and Lyft do not abide by such rules as rideshare drivers are independent contractors and are not employees of either company.